Fake Images Are Everywhere Now—Here’s How to Spot Them

 image-5705682

 (Top) A video shows how to reverse-search on Google.
 (Bottom) The original photo.
-(The Epoch Times, Just2_U_/X, Evan Vucci/AP Photo)
+The Epoch Times, Just2_U_/X, Evan Vucci/AP Photo

 If you can reverse-search the image and find its source, that’s a great way to determine its legitimacy.

-Google Search and Tineye are useful tools for this.
+Google Search and TinEye are useful tools for this.
 If the original image was featured in a post, then comments, tags, or captions may identify it as an AI-generated image.

 The example above shows an altered image of Secret Service agents protecting former President Donald Trump after an assassination attempt on him at his campaign rally in Butler, Pennsylvania, on July 13.
 The agents surrounding Trump are smiling, which seems to be an unlikely reaction given the situation.
 A search for the image using the Google Image Search browsing tool results in multiple websites that use photos similar to this one.
-From the titles and content of other web sources, it’s easy to recognize this image as a viral fake image, while the original photo shows that the agents had a solemn facial expression.
+From the titles and content of other web sources, it’s easy to recognize this image as a viral fake image, while the original photo shows that the agents had solemn facial expressions.

 To use Google Lens on your smartphone, simply open it with the camera icon.
-It will prompt you to either point at the object with your camera or access an image from your camera roll.
+It will prompt you to either point at the object with your camera or select an image from your camera roll.

 10. Use AI Detectors